zbenmo/writing-express-application/README.md

 There is an assumption that both *express.bodyParser* & *express.cookieParser* will each attach their processed output to *req*, and call *next()*.

-If indeed the above assumption holds, then we wind up, for example, in */users*. *loadUsersList* not shown here loads the list, attach it to *req* and then calls *next()*.
+If indeed the above assumption holds, then we wind up, for example, in */users*. *loadUsersList* not shown here loads the list, attaches it to *req* and then calls *next()*.

 And we render an HTML page with the Jade template engine in this example.